 This setting allows you to override the default certificate path as specified in init_config

 When check_certificate_expiration is enabled, the service check checks the expiration date of the SSL certificate.
-Note that this causes the SSL certificate to be validated, regardless of the value of the tls_verify setting.
+Note: This causes the SSL certificate to be validated, regardless of the value of the tls_verify setting.

 days_warning & days_critical